UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module8/module8_05.md

 ---

-There are also several built in NumPy functions that create different arrays with patterns and requirements:
+There are also several built-in NumPy functions that create different arrays with patterns and requirements:

 `np.zeros()` will create an array containing `0` for each element and